The-101-project/Lock_In_Amplifier_Review/readme.md

  In year 2021/2022, my focus is changing to FPGA implementations

  A  new consideration arised during the covid19 pandemic: FPGAs, Microcontrollers and a wide range off other ICs have reduced or no availability.
 Any new design has to take this issue to account.
-Since FPGA ICs are almost impossible to purchase, we focus on FPGA boards, which have better availabilty today (Feb 2022)
+Since FPGA-ICs are almost impossible to purchase, we review **FPGA-Boards**, which have better availabilty than ICs today (Feb 2022)
  * **DE0-nano** FPGA board with ALTERA, costing €90
    * Need to design/test from scratch an ADC/DAC piggy-back board
    * Need to design/test a LIA in FPGA HDL (VHDL/Verilog)